Leave an Enduring Legacy by Contributing to Saint Martin’s Endowment

 For further information please contact the church office or one of the Clergy or Vestry.
 The phone number is 401-751-2141; firstname.lastname@example.org;

-(Information provide in this brochure is of a general nature.
-You should always consult your own lawyer or accountants before making important decisions)
+(Information provided in this brochure is of a general nature.
+You should always consult your own lawyer or accountants before making important decisions.)